bitstein/justmeat.co/_archives/active-low-carber-forum-posts.md

 This batch is not complete, there are several more papers here- somewhere.
 I am still searching.

-***
+---

 I have followed my dietary path for 47 years, it is as natural as breathing now (but it wasn't always).
 Be sure to eat plenty of fat.

-No one is born with a 'taste' for any kind of food- everything is learned, so if you 'crave' veggies or fruit, it is your social *mind* at work, your *body* does not 'crave' non-meat foods.
+No one is born with a 'taste' for any kind of food- everything is learned, so if you 'crave' veggies or fruit, it is your social _mind_ at work, your _body_ does not 'crave' non-meat foods.

 What is this 'induction' thing?